junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ![Data flow of prices and deal recommendations within a real-time trading model](https://user-images.githubusercontent.com/56275127/115132870-9ad7aa00-9fc9-11eb-853e-a5c539c58c06.png)

 __Current Return Calculations__.
-Traders seldom take full exposure at once, they like to build positions in gearing steps, so it's useful to introduce an auxiliary variable, the average price $\bar{p}$ paid for achieving the current exposure (gearing).
+Traders seldom take full exposure at once, they like to build positions in gearing steps, so it's useful to introduce an auxiliary variable, the average price $$\bar{p}$$ paid for achieving the current exposure (gearing).
 This simplifies the computation of return of a position built in steps.
-After a new deal with index $i$, the average price dedpends on type of transactions:
+After a new deal with index $$i$$, the average price dedpends on type of transactions:

 $$\bar{p}_{i} \equiv\left\{\begin{array}{ll}
 \bar{p}_{i-1} & \text { if } \quad\left|g_{i}\right|<\left|g_{i-1}\right| \text { and } g_{i} g_{i-1}>0 \\